Shola-Ayeotan/content-ops-starter/content/pages/blog/speech-emotion-recognition.md

     borderRadius: none
     flexDirection: col
 ---
-In this project, I developed a Speech Emotion Recognition (SER) system that uses machine learning to identify human emotions from speech.
+In this project, I developed a Speech Emotion Recognition (SER) model that uses machine learning to identify human emotions from speech.
 Emotions such as happiness, sadness, anger, and calmness are essential for communication, and this project explores how to automate the process of detecting emotions from audio data.

 #### Objective